drin/research/README.md

 # blog
-I am just starting a PhD in computer science, and am interested in keeping my writings in an accessible, ''blog-able'' format, and this is my first attempt at that!
+I am just starting a PhD in computer science, and am interested in keeping my writings in an accessible, "blog-able" format, and this is my first attempt at that!

 **Note**: This is a repository for blog-like posts in markdown, in the style of